Jong-Min-Moon/Jong-Min-Moon.github.io/_pages/about.md

 <details>

 <summary><a href="https://doi.org/10.1007/s00357-024-09467-1">Prediction of forest fire risk for artillery military training using weighted support vector machine for imbalanced data</a></summary>
+Artillery training inherently poses wildfire risks.
+Predictive modeling of these wildfires faces two key challenges: the scarcity of wildfire cases and the limited granularity of meteorological data during training.
+We address the first challenge by augmenting the data using a Gaussian mixture generative model and adjusting the loss function of a support vector machine.
+To tackle the second challenge, we integrate the Republic of Korea Army (ROKA) dataset with the Korea Meteorological Administration database.
+Our resulting model achieves a 99% improvement in balanced classification metrics compared to previous models.
 </details>
 <small>Ji Hyun Nam
 <sup>\*</sup>,